pyg-team/pytorch-frame/README.md

 In essence, this modular setup empowers users to effortlessly experiment with myriad architectures:

-* `materialization` stage handles converting the dataset into a `TensorFrame` and computes the column statistics for each semantic type.
+* `Materialization` stage handles converting the dataset into a `TensorFrame` and computes the column statistics for each semantic type.
 * `FeatureEncoder` encodes different semantic types into hidden embeddings.
 * `TableConv` handles column-wise interactions between different semantic types.
 * `Decoder` summaries the embeddings and generates the prediction outputs.